StefanZander/lecture_notes/ewa/javascript/marp/js_concepts.md

     - e.g. in node.js, an unhandled error might cause your server to shut down
 - Throw `Error` objects in case of unexpected events

-::: blue small centerbox BIGskip
+::: bluebox small centerbox BIGskip
 **Error Handling is a kind of mindset**
 Prepare your code for things that can go wrong & handle them nicely!
 :::